saikuch31/odin-recipes/README.md

 # odin-recipes
-I am setting up a repository called odin-recipes
+I am setting up a repository called odin-recipes.
 Is this it?
 Not really sure.